 More advanced conversational AI can also use contextual awareness to remember bits of information over a longer conversation to facilitate a more natural back and forth dialogue between a computer and a customer.

-While some companies try to build their own conversational AI technology in-house, the fastest and most efficient way to bring conversational AI to your business is by partnering with a company like Netomi.
+While some companies try to build their own conversational AI technology in-house, the fastest and most efficient way to bring it to your business is by partnering with a company like Netomi.
 These technology companies have been perfecting their AI engines and algorithms, investing heavily in R+D and learning from real-world implementations.
 With customer expectations rising for the interactions that they have with chatbots, companies can no longer afford to have anything interacting with customers that’s not highly accurate.

 There are a few simple steps that go into creating a strategy for conversational AI:

-- Define your goals – Are you trying to increase customer satisfaction or decrease resolution time?
+Are you trying to increase customer satisfaction or decrease resolution time?
 Do you want to alleviate mundane work from your human agents?
 Can you introduce proactive customer service to solve issues before you even know they exist?

-- Design journeys and workflows – Design conversations and user journeys, create a personality for your conversational AI and ensure your covering all of your top use cases.
+Design conversations and user journeys, create a personality for your conversational AI and ensure your covering all of your top use cases.

-- Integrate – Depending on your use cases, you might want to also integrate with your other back-end systems like your CRM or accounting software.
+Depending on your use cases, you might want to also integrate with your other back-end systems like your CRM or accounting software.
 This way, the conversational AI can actually pull in data from these sources to resolve customer service issues on an individual basis without human intervention.

-- Optimize – Over time, as the AI has more customer service interactions, you can uncover further opportunities to train the AI and empower it to solve even more tickets.
+Over time, as the AI has more customer service interactions, you can uncover further opportunities to train the AI and empower it to solve even more tickets.
 You can also help retrain the AI if it did not provide the correct response in a specific scenario, enhancing the experience over time.

 Conversational AI is growing in popularity and for good reason.
 More and more businesses are beginning to leverage this artificial intelligence to improve their customer support, marketing, and overall customer experience.